Frequently Asked Questions

 The Gospel Project write original material too, where can I hear some of that?

 Our latest single Heard You Call My Name, has just been released this July on iTunes

 Our debut album, On the Outside, is available from Tower Records, Road Records and Sound Cellar in Dublin, and at all of our live performances, as well as from CDBaby and iTunes:

 How far in advance do I need to book the Gospel Project for a wedding/function?

-We accept bookings up to 2 years in advance.
-We recommend early booking , particularly if you are getting married on a Saturday, or during the summer months.
+We accept bookings up to 18 months in advance.
+We recommend early booking, particularly if you are getting married on a Saturday, or during the summer months.

 Are The Gospel Project available for events on weekdays?

 Yes.
-For the 6 members of The Gospel Project (Vocal Ensemble), music is a profession, not a hobby.
+For the 6 members of The Gospel Project (Vocal Ensemble), music is our profession.

 What does the group wear when performing?